alfredos84/cuOPO/README.md

 git clone https://github.com/alfredos84/cuOPO.git
 ```
 Once the project was cloned, the user will find a parent folder `cuOPO` containing two other
-- `src`: contains the main file `cuOPO.cu`, the header files `<header>.h`, and the bash file `cuOPO.sh` used to compile and execute the package by passing several simulations parameters.
+- `src`: contains the main file `cuOPO.cu`, the headers folder, and the bash file `cuOPO.sh` used to compile and execute the package by passing several simulations parameters.
-- `cw_2eqs_PPLN_beta_0_N_4_GDD_0_LP_532nm`: this folder contains the output files for a given set of parameters and should be taken as an example.
-After cloning the project, this folder should be **renamed** before running the first test simulation.
-If not, the new files will replace the older ones.
+- `headers`: this folder contains the headers files needed to execute the package.

 ### Bash file `src/cuOPO.sh`